AndreaGraziosi/Music_list/README.md

-# Playlist linked list project
+# Linked list project

-Building a linked list for a music play list
+Building a linked list for a music Play-list

-## Getting Started
+## Getting Started:

 Built using:
 ```